 Introduction: Your Wedding Guest List

-Your wedding day is one of the most important days of your life and your guests are an integral part of what makes the day so special.
+Your wedding day is one of the most important days of your life, and your guests are an integral part of what makes the day so special.
 Selecting your guests is such a fun process – when else do you get a day filled with all your favourite people!?
 Don’t get overwhelmed by all the people you want or all the people you feel you have to invite… we’re going to help you nail your guest list, which you can then keep track of with our handy guestlist tool.
 You’re welcome!

 Where do you want to get married?
 Search for the venue you’ve always dreamed of on our venue directory, and then have a think as to whether that will dictate the size of your guestlist.
-If your event is a lavish affair, in a massive venue, then go crazy on numbers.
+If your event is a lavish affair in a massive venue, then go crazy on numbers.
 If you only want your nearest and dearest at a smaller venue, then that will give you an indication of how many people you can invite.
 Your budget will also play a big role in the decision making process, but tricks like opting to hold a buffet or a cocktail party instead of a sit down meal will give your budget room for manoeuvre (yay!).

 Divide the guest list